-The word aneurysm comes from the Latin word aneurysma, which means dilatation.
-Aneurysm is an abnormal local dilatation in the wall of a blood vessel, usually an artery, due to a defect, disease, or injury.
+The word aneurysm comes from the Greek word aneurysma ("dilatation").
+An aneurysm is an abnormal local dilatation in the wall of a blood vessel, usually an artery, that develops as a consequence of a defect, disease, or injury.

-Saccular aneurysms are rounded berrylike outpouchings that arise from arterial bifurcation points, most commonly in the circle of Willis (see image below).
-These are true aneurysms, ie, they are dilatations of a vascular lumen caused by weakness of all vessel wall layers.
+Saccular aneurysms are rounded berrylike outpouchings that arise from arterial bifurcation points, most commonly in the circle of Willis (see the image below).
+These are true aneurysms—that is, they are dilatations of a vascular lumen caused by weakness of all vessel wall layers.

 Most saccular or intracranial berry aneurysms were once thought to be congenital in origin, arising from focal defects in the media and gradually developing over a period of years as arterial pressure first weakens and subsequently balloons out the vessel wall.

-Recent studies have found scant evidence for congenital, developmental, or inherited weakness of the arterial wall.
-Although genetic conditions are associated with increased risk of aneurysm development (see Associated conditions), most intracranial aneurysms probably result from hemodynamically induced degenerative vascular injury.
+Studies have found scant evidence for congenital, developmental, or inherited weakness of the arterial wall.
+Although genetic conditions are associated with increased risk of aneurysm development (see below), most intracranial aneurysms probably result from hemodynamically induced degenerative vascular injury.
 The occurrence, growth, thrombosis, and even rupture of intracranial saccular aneurysms can be explained by abnormal hemodynamic shear stresses on the walls of large cerebral arteries, particularly at bifurcation points.

-Less common causes of saccular aneurysms include trauma, infection, tumor, drug abuse (cocaine), and high-flow states associated with AVMs or fistulae.
+Less common causes of saccular aneurysms include trauma, infection, tumor, drug abuse (cocaine), and high-flow states associated with arteriovenous malformations (AVMs) or fistulae.